Haloquadratum walsbyi

 Haloquadratum walsbyi is a phototrophic halophilic archaeon.
 It was the only recognized species of the genus Haloquadratum until 1999 when Haloarcula quadrata was reported as recovered from a brine pool.
-Haloquadratum walsbyi is very unusual because of its unique cellular structure that resembles an almost-perfectly flat-shaped figure.
+Haloquadratum walsbyi has a unique cellular structure that resembles an almost-perfectly flat-shaped figure.

-The genus was first observed in 1980 by a British microbiologist, Prof. Anthony E. Walsby, from samples taken from the Sabkha Gavish, a brine lake in southern Sinai, Egypt.
-This discovery is formally described in 2007 by Burns et al. Attempts to cultivate the archaea were unsuccessful until 2004 and resulted in the identification of Haloarcula quadrata, another species of square archaea of the genus Haloarcula, distinct from H. walsbyi, less abundant and genetically quite different.
+The genus was first observed in 1980 by British microbiologist Anthony E. Walsby from samples taken from the Sabkha Gavish, a brine lake in southern Sinai, Egypt.
+The discovery was formally described in 2007 by Burns et al. Attempts to cultivate the archaea were unsuccessful until 2004 and resulted in the identification of Haloarcula quadrata, a separate species of square archaea that is distinct from H. walsbyi.

 Description

 Haloquadratum walsbyi cells size at 2 to 5 microns and 100 to 200 nanometers thick.
 The archaea generally contain granules of polyhydroxyalkanoates and hold a number of refractive vacuoles filled with gas that ensure buoyancy in an aqueous environment, and allow for maximum light absorption.
-These gas vacuoles were discovered by Wallaby in 1980 when determining the identity of intracellular refractive bodies in the archaean's structure.
+These gas vacuoles were discovered by Walsby in 1980 when determining the identity of intracellular refractive bodies in the archaean's structure.
 They gather in sheets up to 40 μm wide, but the connections between the cells are fragile and can easily be broken.